gbmhunter/NinjaHSM/README.md

 };
 ```

 The template parameter `<Event>` is just so that rather than passing in the events a `void *`, we have proper typing.
+Notice how in the `state1_event()` method, we listen to some events and take actions (like transitioning to a different state, or handling data passed in with the event).

 Inheriting from `StateMachine<Event>` gives you the following methods available on your state machine class: